 At this time, visitors are allowed on campus, including the library.
 Visitor access to computers, printing, scanning, and photocopying remain unavailable until further notice.

-Sanitation stations will be provided in various places of the library.
-Some computers have been removed, and furniture spaced apart, to encourage social distancing.
-However, it is each patron’s responsibility to maintain proper cleanliness and social distancing during the library’s open hours.
+It is each patron’s responsibility to maintain proper cleanliness and social distancing during the library’s open hours.

 Dr. Aaron Carroll, one of IU's COVID-19 response team leaders, has created a playlist of videos to answer frequently asked questions about the COVID-19 vaccine.
 In addition, Indiana University has a COVID-19 Vaccine page dedicated to the topic's impact on Indiana University students, faculty and staff.
 Our campus has an additional Campus Updates page for campus and vaccine FAQs.